ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 SMB         10.10.10.180    445    REMOTE           [*] Windows 10.0 Build 17763 (name:REMOTE) (domain:remote) (signing:False) (SMBv1:False)
 SMB         10.10.10.180    445    REMOTE           [+] remote\administrator:!R3m0te!
 (Pwn3d!)
 ```
-The `Pwn3d!` indicates we are got the correct crendentials for Administrator.
+The `Pwn3d!` indicates we are got the correct credentials for Administrator.

-We can use these crendentials to login as Administrator with `Evil-WinRM` or `psexec`
+We can use these credentials to login as Administrator with `Evil-WinRM` or `psexec`

 ```shell
 cfx:  ~/Documents/htb/remote